preciofishbone/OmniaDocsG2/blocks/metrics/index.rst

 + **Metrics per row**: Set the number of metrics to be shown per row.
 + **Metric block height**: Use the slider to set the height of the block.

 In the field at the bottom you can select just some of the metrics to be shown.
+The options are different depending on the Scope chosen:

++ Teamwork: You can choose to show only active teamworks or only new teamworks, or both.
++ Pages: Here's a lot of options available - Published, Waiting For Approval, Draft, No Comments, Average Number Of Comments, Average ratings, Reach, Underused Content.
-The options are different depending on the Scope chosen.
-You can for example choose to show only active teamworks or only new teamworks, or both, for Teamwork.
-For Pages you can, for example, decide to show just pages waiting for approval, or just pages that has underused content, among other settings.
-For User Activity you can select to show the number of active readers or the number of active contributors.
++ User Activity: You can select to show the number of active readers or the number of active contributors.

 To show several metrics on a page (for example the Dashboard) just add the block several times, with different settings.